 Better Trees...
 Better Prices...
 Better Service...

-Bare Root trees and shrubs are harvested when dormant in the fall; over-Winter in a cool, high humidity environment; and are sold without soil around the roots in the early Spring.
+1. Trees and shrubs that are harvested when dormant in the fall; over-Winter in a cool, high humidity environment; and are sold without soil around the roots in the early Spring.
 Until the 1940's almost all trees were sold this way.
-Then big retailers decided they needed to be able to offer trees longer into the season, so they started putting these plants in pots.
+Then big retailers decided they needed to be able to offer trees longer into the season, so they started putting these plants/trees in pots.
 This wasn't better for the trees or customers, it was only better for the retailers.

 Some of the advantages of buying and planting are:

-Less transplant stress: Bare Root trees and plants are
+Less transplant stress: Dormant bare toot trees and

-harvested after they "go to sleep for the winter" and
+plants are harvested after they "go to sleep for the

-"wake up" in the soil they're going to grow in.
-This greatly
+winter" and "wake up" in the soil they're going to grow in.

 Less chance of girdling: Plants can grow roots much